zyx42/seb-app/README.md

 - Install Docker and Docker Compose.

 #### Production mode
-Just copy 'docker-compose.yml' and hit 'docker-compose up'.
+Just copy 'docker-compose.yml', go to the folder with the downloaded file and run:'docker-compose up'.
 In this case, the latest images will be pulled from Docker Hub.
 After that just launch your browser and go to 'http://localhost:4200'.